GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 - **WORKSHOP at ACML 2021, November 17th** Power-Efficient Deep Learning.
 Organized with [Pierre Alquier](https://pierrealquier.github.io/) from the [Approximate Bayesian Inference Team](https://team-approx-bayes.github.io/) at [Riken Institute](https://www.riken.jp/en/).
 Details in a dedicated landing page asap.

-- **Next team seminar on 8th, November - Jordy Palafox**, team member, Adaptive Learning and Clustering methods:

-In the context of adaptive learning, clustering methods are used to recognize students with the same profil.
-Here, we will focus on the clustering algorithm used by Porf en Poche which is a combinaison of two methods : the KMedoids and the Louvain algorithm to obtain a robust method.
-After introducing it, we will measure the consumption of the algorithm and explore how to reduce it.
-We will conclude with some recent methods using deep learning based on autoencoders.

 <details>
   <summary>...</summary>